What Makes Marketing a Planned Gift Effective?

-We’ve seen this from the marketing perspective.
-Organization that weren’t marketing to donors realized they had no way of knowing who they should call or who might be interested in a conversation.
+Organizations that weren’t marketing to donors realized they had no way of knowing who they should call or who might be interested in a conversation.
 Organizations that had invested in marketing planned gifts realized their marketing message was too educational, and it didn’t hold up in a crisis.

 Marketing is part science and part art.
 And marketing a planned gift comes with unique challenges.
 But that doesn’t mean you violate the most fundamental rules of marketing.

 Making a planned gift is not a transactional decision, as with an annual or major gift is.
 It’s more complex.
 Donors often spend a significant amount of time considering these gifts, and they make the decision about them in life-changing moments, such as when someone passes, a marriage or divorce takes place, or a child is born.

 That means your planned giving marketing not only has to be invitational, it also has to frequent so that your message lands in your donor’s mailbox or email during these life-changing moments.